pglen/pyedpro/README.md

     Wed 16.Mar.2022 -- dialog for read only file, export notes ... lots of other stuff Wed 01.Dec.2021 -- on search, descending one dir level with Ext.
-Search Sun 05.Sep.2021 -- made it function on the Mac M1 laptop  - !@#$$%
+Search Sun 05.Sep.2021 -- made it function on the Mac M1 laptop  - !@#$$% ....        -- lot of changes, see github log Fri 15.Mar.2024 -- corrected for changes in the public pydbase interface

 Partial list, some highlights;

 Added separate interpretation for right control keys, so exotic items like 'insert html comment' can be tied to a shortcut key;

 Added drag / drop source / target.
 New keystroke combo for keyboards